nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [Devtron 🌟](https://github.com/devtron-labs/devtron) is an open source software delivery workflow for kubernetes written in go.
 - [DevNation: 10 awesome kubernetes tools every user should know](https://bit.ly/kube-tools-1)
     - [developers.redhat.com: 10 awesome Kubernetes tools every user should know | DevNation Tech Talk (video)](https://developers.redhat.com/devnation/tech-talks/10-kubernetes-tools)
+- [HyScale 🌟](https://github.com/hyscale/hyscale) takes a declarative definition of your service config and it generates Dockerfile, Container Image, Kubernetes Manifests (YAMLs) and deploys to any Kubernetes Cluster

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops